This got me thinking about sharing my views on the woes of an international traveller from the Land of the Pure. Hence this blog post!

 Poonch Town, besieged in Nov 1947, remained so for almost over an year.
 The bravery & steely resolve displayed by Lt Col Pritam Singh, alias ‘Sher Bachcha’ & Air Commodore Mehar Singh alias ‘Mehar Baba’ prevented its fall against all odds.

 Op Easy launched by the Jammu Division for linking up Poonch via Rajouri, finally relieved it on 20 Nov 1948.

+Now coming over to Gilgit-Baltistan.
 With the lapse of paramountcy in Aug 1947, Brigadier Ghansara Singh was made the Governor of Gilgit on premature British termination of the lease of Gilgit.